pages-themes/minimal/pages/about3.md

 **Emmanuel Barillot, PhD**, Director of the U900 Institut Curie/INSERM/Ecole des Mines ParisTech, Paris, France

-**Reinhard Schneider, PhD**, Head of Bioinformatics Core, Luxembourg Centre for Systems Biomedicine, University of Luxembourg, Belvaux, Luxembourg
+**Reinhard Schneider, PhD**, Head of the Bioinformatics Core, Luxembourg Centre for Systems Biomedicine, University of Luxembourg, Belvaux, Luxembourg

 **Olaf Wolkenhauer, PhD**, Head of the Department of Systems Biology & Bioinformatics, Faculty of Computer Science and Electrical Engineering, University of Rostock, Germany